What information do we collect?

 Please note that you may be liable for damages (including costs and attorneys' fees) if you materially misrepresent that material is infringing your copyrights.
 Accordingly, if you are not sure whether material available online infringes your copyright, we suggest that you first contact an attorney.

 A provider of content subject to a claim of infringment may make a counter notification pursuant to sections 512(g)(2) and (3) of the DMCA.
-To file a counter notification with us, please provide Match The Memory's Registered Agent (listed above) the following information in a written communication (preferably via email):
+To file a counter notification with us, please provide Match The Memory's Designated Agent (listed above) the following information in a written communication (preferably via email):

 - Identification of the material that has been removed or to which access has been disabled and the location at which the material appeared before it was removed or access to it was disabled;